rasundsbak/rtd-tutorial/docs/source/10_rag.rst

       }
   )

 First, we are going to use the language model without connecting it to the documents.
-The output will be what the model knows from before, on the cubject we ask.
+The output will be what the model knows from before, on the subject we ask.

 code view 4::